shinexia/elasticdump/README.md

 a simple elasticsearch dump & load tool.

-## Description
+## Why was elasticdump created?

-The Elasicsearch did not offer a dump tool, and the only tool provided at <https://github.com/elasticsearch-dump/elasticsearch-dump> is too slowly, and depend on a nodejs environment.
+The ElasicSearch did not offer a dump tool, and the only tool provided at <https://github.com/elasticsearch-dump/elasticsearch-dump> depends on a nodejs environment, which is not convenient.

 ## Install